notsimon/notsimon.github.io/posts/2017-05-10-potential-estimation.md

 $$

-Thus, by modeling $\psi$ in place of $B$ directly, we are implicitly modeling a vector field that follows the second law.
-The first law will be added as a regularization in the optimization procedure.
+Thus, by modeling $\psi$ in place of $B$ directly, we are implicitly modeling a vector field that follows the second law.[^wahlstrom][^solin] The first law will be added as a regularization in the optimization procedure.

+[^wahlstrom]: Niklas Wahlström et al., "Modeling magnetic fields using Gaussian Processes", *2013 International Conference on Acoustics, Speech and Signal Processing (ICASSP)*

+[^solin]: Arno Solin et al., "Modeling and interpolation of the ambient magnetic field by Gaussian processes", *arXiv:1509.04634*

 ## Differentiable interpolation